H. Verlan Andersen: Professional career

 After law school, Andersen set up a law and accounting practice in Phoenix and worked there until accepting another invitation to teach law and business at BYU starting in the fall of 1953.
 Except for a brief stint in Phoenix from 1962 to 1965, Andersen was a professor of accounting at BYU until 1981 during the administrations of Ernest L. Wilkinson and Dallin H. Oaks.

 When Brigham Young High School closed in 1968, Andersen met with a group of other BYU professors and parents with the intent of establishing a private school.
 They desired to have their children's academic learning enhanced and enlightened by principles of morality, religion, liberty and patriotism.
-The founders purchased an LDS meetinghouse in Pleasant Grove, Utah, and opened the American Heritage School in 1970 with 80 students enrolled.
-Today, AHS has roughly one thousand students and was honored to have President Dallin H. Oaks, of the Church of Jesus Christ of Latter-day Saints, deliver its 2011 and 2021 commencement addresses.
+The founders purchased an LDS Church meetinghouse in Pleasant Grove, Utah, and opened the American Heritage School (AHS) in 1970 with 80 students enrolled.
+As of 2023, AHS has roughly one thousand students and had Oaks deliver its commencement address in both 2011 and 2021.

 From 1969 to 1973, Andersen served in the Utah State Legislature.

-Church Service
+LDS Church service

-In the early 1980s, the Andersens were called as church service missionaries, first in Buenos Aires, Argentina and then in Lima, Peru.
-In April 1986, Andersen was called to be a general authority as a member of the church's First Quorum of the Seventy.
+After retiring from BYU, Andersen and his wife were called as church service missionaries: first in Buenos Aires, Argentina and then in Lima, Peru.
+In April 1986, Andersen was called as a general authority and member of the church's First Quorum of the Seventy.
 From 1986 to 1989, Andersen served as a member of the presidency of the church's Mexico and Central America Area.
 In 1989, the Andersens returned to Argentina when he was assigned to the South America South Area.
-In 1990, he became a counselor in the general presidency of the church's Sunday School, while also serving in the presidency of the Utah Central Area.
+On October 7, 1990, he was sustained as second counselor in the general presidency of the church's Sunday School, while also serving in the presidency of the Utah Central Area.
+On January 1, 1991, he began serving as first counselor to Hugh W. Pinnock in the Sunday School General Presidency.
 Upon returning to Utah, he was diagnosed with cancer.
 In the church's October 1991 general conference, Andersen was released as a general authority and gave his final conference address.
-He died of cancer in on July 16, 1992.
+He died of cancer on July 16, 1992.

-Political Views
+Political views

 Andersen was a supporter of the original intent of the U.S. Constitution and was critical of unconstitutional government.
 As he explained in his first book: